 An adjustment of (\$21,123) was made to Beginning Net Assets for the cumulative effect of recording the right to use assets and related accumulated amortization as well as the lease liabilities related to the financing leases

 14. Subsequent Events

-Management has evaluated the subsequent events through the date that the financial statements were available to be issued, March 13, 2023.
-No other subsequent events occurring after this date have been evaluated for inclusion in these financial statements.
+Management has evaluated the subsequent events through the date that the financial statements were available to be issued, March 11, 2024.